-To be eligible for a full award (stipend and fees):
+To be eligible for a full award a student must have:

 - Settled status in the UK, meaning they have no restrictions on how long they can stay

-- Been 'ordinarily resident' in the UK for 3 years prior to the start of the grant.
+- Been ‘ordinarily resident’ in the UK for three years prior to the start of the studentship.
 This means they must have been normally residing in the UK (apart from temporary or occasional absences)

 To be eligible for a fees only award: